veritrans/veritrans-android/documentation.md

 **3. _Normal_**
 We will go in detail about these flows ahead.

-* For **normal flow** we can do secure and Insecure way.
+* For **normal flow** we can perform in two ways: secure and insecure.

     	Secure : With 3d secure validation.
 	    Insecure : Without 3d secure validation.

 * **One click** and **two click** use **secure** flow only.

-* **Delete cards** - Tester can clear all the credit cards locally saved using this option.
+* **Delete cards** - Tester can clear all the credit cards saved locally using this option.
-* You can customize List of payment option using given checkbox.
+* You can customize list of payment options using given checkboxes.
-* On click of payment button new **_order id_** will be created and take user to user detail screen if user details had already provided then it will take user to select payment option screen.
+* On click of payment button new **_order id_** will be created and user is taken to user details screen, if user details are already provided then it will take user to select payment option screen.

 ## User detail screen
 [image insert]
-On this screen we are taking user details like user full name, email and phone no from user. which used in future payment process, saving user detail in **_UserDetail_** class maintained in models folder of VeritransSdk.
+On this screen we are taking user details like full name, email and phone no. from the user.
+These deatils are used in future for payment process, saving user details in **_UserDetail_** class maintained in models folder of VeritransSdk.

 ## User address screen
 [image insert]
-Here we are taking user billing address and shipping address.
+Here we are taking user's billing address and shipping address.
-User can have different billing and shipping address or same.
+User can have either different billing and shipping address or same.
-If user have different shipping and billing address, user have to unchecked the bottom checkbox.
+If user have different shipping and billing address, user has to uncheck the checkbox.
-User addresses are maintained in **_UserAddress class_**.
-This class is entity of **_UserDetail class_**.
+User's addresses are maintained in **_UserAddress_** class.
+This class is entity of **_UserDetail_** class.

 To **fetch user details** from file system refer following code.